Miley Cyrus, Ariana Grande & Lana Del Rey Get Close On Instagram Post Promoting ‘Don’t Call Me Angel’

 Fans of the often-controversial country-tinged pop singer loved the photo of the three ladies.

-“Did it hurt when you feel from heaven?!,” an account for American businesswoman Lisa Frank commented.
+“Did it hurt when you feel from heaven?!” an account for American businesswoman Lisa Frank commented.

 Many fans thought the music industry stars looked like royalty in the music video still.